||Autumn Quarter 2022

 Unofficial transcripts must be uploaded into the online application.
 Applicants will be asked to submit an official hardcopy transcript only if offered admission.
 Please do not send hardcopy transcript materials until you are asked to do so.

 Applicants with degrees from outside the United States must upload detailed official mark sheets and official documentation showing degree earned.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.

 3. Personal Statement

-All applicants should answer the following question.
-Please limit your statement to a maximum of 1000 words.
-Statements should reflect thoughtful consideration of an applicants appropriateness of fit for the Computer Science & Software Engineering master’s degree and the UW Bothell campus.
-Applicants are encouraged to view the Computing & Software System Division mission and goals, as well as the mission and goals of the School of STEM for inspiration.
+Answers should reflect thoughtful consideration of the questions.
+Applicants are encouraged to view the Computing & Software System Division mission and goals, as well as the School of STEM mission and goals for inspiration.

 4. A Current Resume

 Show relevant work experience in detail and include any information relevant to admission prerequisites.

 5. Letters of Recommendation